 Kate Anderson

-Chief of Staff, Energy Systems Integration, National Renewable Energy Laboratory
+Strategy Lead, National Renewable Energy Laboratory

 2021 U.S. C3E Social, Economic, & Policy Innovation Award Winner

-Prior to this role, Anderson was a Senior Engineer and Manager of the NREL Modeling and Analysis Group for 13 years.
+Prior to this role, Anderson was Chief of Staff for Energy Systems Integration; she supported operations and strategic planning activities focused on power systems, energy security and resilience, systems analysis, and decision science.
+She coordinated energy justice activities across NREL, developing strategies to imbed equity in all phases of NREL’s work, from research through deployment.
+Before taking on the Chief of Staff position, Anderson was a Senior Engineer and Manager of the NREL Modeling and Analysis Group.
 Her team developed tools and provided techno-economic modeling and analysis to support energy deployment decisions for federal, state, and local governments, tribes, universities, and industry partners.
-Anderson served as the program lead for the development of NREL’s REopt model, employed by over 50,000 users to evaluate cost-optimal selection and sizing of energy systems and inform clean energy deployment worldwide.
+Anderson served as the Program Lead for the development of NREL’s REopt model, employed by over 50,000 users to evaluate cost-optimal selection and sizing of energy systems and inform clean energy deployment worldwide.
 She also led research on quantifying the value of resilience and incorporating this value into investment decisions.
+During her time at NREL, Anderson’s work led to two software records for REopt and REopt Lite.
+In 2019, she was an R&D 100 Award nominee for REopt Lite, and in 2020, she was recognized by the U.S. Department of Energy’s Women @ Energy STEM Rising program.

 + Learn More About Kate Anderson's Clean Energy Journey